communitiesuk/fsd2-event-hub/README.md

 Part of the fsd-proto-2 project.

+PLEASE NOTE This is a PROTOTYPE and therefore disposable.
+There are no tests.
+There are no Code Reviews.
+Just prototype code.

 ## Getting set up for development

 1. Ensure you have the latest version of [Docker Desktop](https://www.docker.com/products/docker-desktop)